-The problem with using the main credit agencies is that you may need more than 3 reports a year to accurately get an idea of how certain events and actions are affecting your credit.
-While a 20 dollar monthly subscription may seem reasonable, it certainly would be nice if there was a way to regularly check your credit for free.
+The problem with using the main credit agencies is that you may need more than 3 credit reports a year to accurately get an idea of how certain events and actions are affecting your credit score.
+While a 20 dollar monthly subscription may seem reasonable, it certainly would be nice if there was a way to regularly check your credit score for free.
 Thankfully for you, there is, and it is all thanks to Credit Karma.

 What is Credit Karma?